AnteDujic/Applied-Databases/README.md

 ### :file_folder: 2.
 Neo4j-Queries
 <hr style="border:2px solid gray"> </hr>

-This folder contains Neo4j Queries written to solve the problems given in *Questions.pdf".
+This folder contains Neo4j Queries written to solve the problems given in *Questions.pdf*.
 Two examples are given below:

 1. Return the names of instruments (as Instruments) people play, and the names of people (as Person) who play those instruments, only for people who play Midfield position in either Football or Soccer.
 Results should be in alphabetical instrument name, and within that alphabetically by person name.